-Sensitivity Analysis of Interest Rate Risk
+Sensitivity Analysis

 For the consolidated entity, at 30 June 2017, if interest rates had changed by +/- 50 basis points from the year-end rates (a movement considered reflective of the level of interest rate movements throughout the course of the financial year), with effect from the beginning of the year, profit and equity would be \$91,831 higher/lower (2016: \$51,523 higher/ lower).
 This analysis assumes all other variables are held constant.